Buy-to-let property investments

-- If you can’t find tenants – or if you can’t charge the rent you expected – you may not be able to cover your mortgage repayments.
+- If you can’t find tenants – or if you can’t charge the rent you expected – you might not be able to cover your mortgage repayments.

 - If house prices fall, the value of your property is likely to fall as well.
-You may not be able to sell it for as much as you hoped.
+You might not be able to sell it for as much as you hoped.

 - If you have to sell and the sale price doesn’t cover the whole mortgage, you’ll have to make up the difference.

-- Major repairs or difficult tenants may increase your costs – and trouble – unexpectedly.
+- Major repairs or difficult tenants might increase your costs – and trouble – unexpectedly.

-- If the housing market does well, you may be able to sell your property for a profit.
+- If the housing market does well, you might be able to sell your property for a profit.

 Access to your money